3dreamengine/3DreamEngine/README.md

-	export3do            -- loads the object as usual, then export the entire object, including simple versions and particle system, as a single, high speed 3do file centerMass           -- normalize the center of mass (vertice mass) to its origin mergeObjects         -- merge all object into one
+	export3do            -- loads the object as usual, then export the entire object, including simple versions and particle system, as a single, high speed 3do file centerMass           -- normalize the center of mass (vertice mass) to its origin mergeObjects         -- merge all object into one animations           -- when using COLLADA format, split the animation into {key = {from, to}}, where from and to are timestamps in seconds

 --if the name of an subObject contains:
 -- ...
 "POS_" it puts it into the positions table for manual use and skips loading.
 Positions contain the position (x, y, z), its averge radius from its origin as size and the name